tarwn/lessthandot-hugo/blogs/content/posts/2011-06-06-a-week-in-sybase-training.md

 data cache**

-This is done with the sp_config stored procedure, all these configurations are written in the ServerName.cfg file (in theory you can change it right there but if you add a bad value you might mess up your server and it won&#8217;t start).
+This is done with the sp_config stored procedure, all these configurations are written in the ServerName.cfg file (in theory you can change it right there but if you add a bad value you might mess up your server and it won't start).

 The sp\_monitorconfig will show you the usage statistics.
 The procedure sp\_monitorconfig displays cache usage statistics regarding metadata descriptors for indexes, objects, and databases. sp_monitorconfig also reports statistics on auxiliary scan descriptors used for referential integrity queries, and usage statistics for transaction descriptors and DTX participants.